sealedhermit/test.github.io/_posts/2020-05-02-how-to-make-beef-biriyani.md

 19. Check if the rice is cooked, and if it is not cooked, leave it closed for another 5 minutes.
 20. Once the rice is cooked, use a fork and slowly mix the rice.
 Be gentle so that you do not break the rice grains.

 Serve with a nice salad and curd.

+Enjoy!